The future of green electricity arrived.

 The Solarwind™ is self-contained in only 60 square feet.
 The 5 kW model is 18’ tall and 6’ wide including turbine, generator, and inverter.

 (av. mean speed 12mph @3kW x 9 hrs x 30 days/mo = 810 kWhrs/mo from wind + 2 kW x 6.5 hrs x 24 days/mo = 312 kWhrs/mo from sun)

 Aesthetic & environmental considerations

 Generator starts at 4 mph with no upper wind speed limit; power rated > 90 mph.
-Generates with no sun in a breeze, day or night, or with sun on calm sunny days.
+Generates with no sun in a breeze, day or night, or with the sun on calm sunny days.
 Solar and wind power is additive and cumulative 24/7: ~ 37 % production time (capacity) factor.

 Installation & maintenance

-Recommended installation on ground requires minimal equipment and crew (no crane), with generator and inverter mounted and sealed in a single 6’ diameter base.
-The complete system is ready to connect to buildings or net-meters into electrical grid.
+Recommended installation on the ground requires minimal equipment and crew (no crane), with generator and inverter mounted and sealed in a single 6’ diameter base.
+The complete system is ready to connect to buildings or net-meters into the electrical grid.